philipross/philipross.github.io/_posts/2025-04-10-Jamf-Setup-Manager-macOS-15.4+.md

 ##### In short, no...
 How you use Setup Manager is entirely down to the requirements of your organisation or your personal preferences.

-Given the impact these changes have brought about, it's evident that setting your `runAt` key to `loginwindow` could be a more robust option if there are future changes made to SA, but that comes with it's own challenges.
+Given the impact these changes have brought about, it's evident that setting your `runAt` key to `loginwindow` could be a more robust option if there are future changes made to SA, but that comes with its own challenges.

 The only best practice advice given is test, test, and test again.
 Oh, and make sure you join AppleSeed for IT if you're able to.
 You can get hands-on with Beta versions of macOS before they're released, and find solutions for your organisation before the GA release.